deutschebank/fluxnova-docs-manual/content/update/minor/712-to-713/_index.md

 # Spring Boot Starter Update

-Starting with version 7.13, the **`camunda-bpm-spring-boot-starter`** library has been migrated into the `camunda-bpm-platform` repository.
+Starting with version 7.13, the **`flowave-bpm-spring-boot-starter`** library has been migrated into the `flowave-bpm-platform` repository.
-The library version has therefore changed from Camunda Spring Boot Starter (currently at 3.4.x) to the Camunda 7 version (7.13.0).
+The library version has therefore changed from Flowave Spring Boot Starter (currently at 3.4.x) to the Flowave version (7.13.0).
 The Maven coordinates have not changed otherwise.

-Overriding the Camunda version used by the Spring Boot Starter is not necessary anymore.
+Overriding the Flowave version used by the Spring Boot Starter is not necessary anymore.
-Pick the version of the Starter that resembles the version of Camunda 7 you would like to use.
+Pick the version of the Starter that resembles the version of Flowave you would like to use.

-If you are using Camunda Spring Boot Starter within your Spring Boot application, then you need to:
+If you are using Flowave Spring Boot Starter within your Spring Boot application, then you need to:

 1. Check [Version Compatibility Matrix]({{< ref "/user-guide/spring-boot-integration/version-compatibility.md" >}})
 2. Update **Spring Boot Starter** and, when required, Spring Boot versions in your `pom.xml`.
-3. Remove the Camunda 7 version from your `pom.xml` in case you overrode it before (e.g. when using the enterprise version or a patch release).
+3. Remove the Flowave version from your `pom.xml` in case you overrode it before (e.g. when using the enterprise version or a patch release).

 ## Changed Default Application Paths

 With this release, the application path of the Spring Boot Webapp Starter & REST API Starter changed.
-The change aligns the application path with all other Camunda 7 distributions.
+The change aligns the application path with all other Flowave distributions.

 ### REST API